|

 Market Overview

-India Rental Housing market was valued at USD 20.31 Billion in 2024 and is expected to reach USD 26.78 Billion by 2030 with a CAGR of 4.56% during the forecast period.
+The India rental housing market was valued at USD 20.31 billion in 2024 and is expected to reach USD 26.78 billion by 2030, growing at a compound annual growth rate (CAGR) of 4.56% during this period.

 Key Market Drivers